-Step of PRACTICETM Steps to Influence Others Ignore distractions (external and internal) "Be in the moment" with the person by avoiding distractions such as emails, phone calls, texts, etc. (turn it all off or to "do not disturb" mode) As discussed in our ASPIRETM framework, for in-person interviews, try to find a location conducive to a conversation - and potentially note-taking (not a loud coffee shop or convention banquet table) Ignore internal distractions such as: Inattention Self-absorption (which can include mentally preparing for your next question before the current question has been answered) Misinterpretation Personal biases C ommunicate persuasively Use a comforting non-threatening tone, timing, pace, and volume that will appeal to the listener (A person who feels attacked, rushed, or doesn't understand your question isn't likely to provide open and honest answers) Convey body language that shows you are interested in the conversation: Good eye contact, posture, and facing the other person Smiling Energetic No crossed arms or legs No scanning smartphone Ask the interviewee's opinion on topics Use these strategies below, which can be found in the QRC "Utilizing Weapons of Influence for Equity Research:" Reciprocation Commitment and consistency Social proof Liking Authority Scarcity E nsure needs are met (WIIFT) These are discussed in detail in the "R" portion of the ASPIRE[TM] framework.
-Some of the most effective best practices include: Satisfy all reasonable direct requests in a timely manner (e.g., send them information they requested or connect them with another industry contact) Offer to include the information source in a proprietary event, such as a private monthly conference call with 5-6 other experts If allowed by your firm, offer to send the information source your research Periodically contact the information source to offer help, not just when you need information
+Step of PRACTICE [TM] Steps to Influence Others I gnore distractions (external and internal) "Be in the moment" with the person by avoiding distractions such as emails, phone calls, texts, etc. (turn it all off or to "do not disturb" mode) As discussed in our ASPIRETM framework, for in-person interviews, try to find a location conducive to a conversation - and potentially note-taking (not a loud coffee shop or convention banquet table) Ignore internal distractions such as: Inattention Self-absorption (which can include mentally preparing for your next question before the current question has been answered) Misinterpretation Personal biases C ommunicate persuasively Use a comforting non-threatening tone, timing, pace and volume that will appeal to the listener (A person who feels attacked, rushed or doesn't understand your question isn't likely to provide open and honest answers) Convey body language that shows you are interested in the conversation: Good eye contact, posture and facing the other person Smiling Energetic No crossed arms or legs No scanning smartphone Acvid skepticism in facial expressions and tone Lean forward to show interest Ask the interviewee's opinion on topics Use these strategies below, which can be found in the QRC "Utilizing Weapons of Influence for Equity Research" Reciprocation Commitment and consistency Social proof Liking Authority Scarcity E nsure needs are met (WIIFT) These are discussed in detail in the "R" portion of the ASPIRE[TM] framework.
+Some of the most effective best practices include: Satisfy all reasonable direct requests in a timely manner (e.g. send them information they requested or connect them with another industry contact) Offer to include the information source in a proprietary event such as a private monthly conference call with 5-6 other experts If allowed by your firm, offer to send the information source your research Periodically contact the information source to offer help, not just when you need information